 Testosterone production declines at the rate of approx. 1% each year after the age of 30, but in some men this decline is more rapid.
 It is quite common for men entering their 40s to experience a loss of sex drive, impotence and depression due to a natural reduction in testosterone production.
 For men of any age difficulty controlling body weight and the inability to build muscle may indicate a hormone imbalance.

-This male fertility test can be combined with a Semen Check to provide a comprehensive picture of male fertility.
+This hormone test can be combined with a Semen Check to provide a comprehensive picture of male fertility.

 This hormone blood test measures levels of the key hormones and androgens that play an important role in governing masculinity and fertility.